Kneaded That

 Blueberry Crumb Bars

-Published: Apr 6, 2026 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 21, 2026 · by Audrey Grubb · This post may contain affiliate links · 1 Comment

 Jump to Recipe Print Recipe

-These Blueberry Crumb Bars are buttery, jammy, and topped with the most irresistible shortbread-style crumble topping.
-Made with simple ingredients and bursting with fresh or frozen blueberries, they’re the kind of easy dessert that feels bakery-worthy but comes together in one bowl.
+These blueberry crumb bars are buttery, jammy, and topped with the most irresistible shortbread-style crumble.
+Made with simple ingredients and bursting with fresh or frozen blueberries, they're the kind of easy dessert that feels bakery-worthy but comes together in one bowl.

 Overhead view of a blueberry crumb bar with a bite taken out, held up in the air against a background of other crumb bars on white parchment paper.